Vikhyat2603/Machine-Learning-From-Scratch/My Neural Network/README.md

 #### - dataCreator.py
-    Creates data for binary classification; 2 datasets are available: 'circular' - data seperable by a circle (inside/outside circle) and 'moons' - data in the shape of two moons from scikit.datasets.make_moons.
+    Creates data for binary classification; 2 datasets are available: 'circular' - data seperable by a circle (inside/outside circle) and 'moons' - data in the shape of two arcs from scikit.datasets.make_moons.
 Points are created, labelled, and then shuffled.
 Noise values andnumber of points needed can be given for both datasets

 #### - Regression.py